 Your name and business information

-Set direct payment terms from the start.
-Include the due date clearly on the original invoice and any fees that your client will incur if paid late.
-Automating your invoice reminders is a great way to gently nudge your clients to submit their payments.
+Set clear payment terms from the start to encourage prompt payments.
+Include the due date on the original invoice and any fees that your client will incur if it’s paid late.

-When you build an invoice in your Square Dashboard, you’ll have the option to schedule reminder emails at specific intervals.
+When you build an invoice in your Square Dashboard, you’ll have the option to schedule email reminder messages at specific intervals.
 Under the Communication section of your invoice, you’ll see the “Edit reminders” option.
-Click there to set up automatic reminders that can send a custom number of days before the due date, on the due date, or after the due date.
-Each reminder you set has an optional message field, in which you can type a note to your client.
-You can set up to five reminders in this section.
-Once you’ve drafted your reminder dates and messages, click “Save” for those reminders to be sent on your timeline or until the invoice is paid.
+Click there to set up automatic reminders that can be sent a custom number of days before the due date, on the due date or after the due date.

 If you still find that clients either miss the reminders or often pay late, you may want to offer incentives for early payments to avoid the struggle of tracking down those clients in the future.